 Toggl Track offers the flexibility to organize your data into different categories, such as projects, clients, tags, and so on.
 It's important to note that these labels are entirely up to you.
 You can define what constitutes a 'Client' or a 'Project' based on your needs.
 If you find you only require one of these categories, such as projects, feel free to use that alone.
 There's no restriction against assigning a project the name of a client, like "Client McClient", if it suits your workflow better.

 Data hierarchy in a workspace from top to bottom

 The main organizational structure in Toggl Track.
-Can be associated with just one client.
-Can contain multiple time entries.
+Only one client can be added to a single project.
+One project may contain multiple time entries.
 Billable rates, estimates and other features are defined on the project level.

 Can be associated with multiple projects.
-Can't be directly associated with time entries.
+Clients can't be directly associated with time entries.

-The object that contains the actual time information.
-Can be directly associated with tasks and project, but not clients (that connection is made through projects).
+The object that contains the time information.
+Time entries can be directly associated with tasks and project, but not clients (that connection is made through projects).

 These exist on the same "level" as time entries.
 Tags are essentially a way to provide extra information about an individual time entry.
 Most often used to mark time as invoiced or billed.